breatheco-de/tutorial-project-excuse-generator-javascript/README.md

 This exercise covers the following fundamentals:

-1. Using external Javascript files in your project.
+1. Using external JavaScript files in your project.
-2. How to work with Arrays.
+2. How to work with arrays.
 3. Generating random numbers.
 4. Concatenating strings.
 5. Using functions (at least a bit).